-- 1. All equipment occupied/unoccupied scheduling shall be accomplished via a BACnet BV that is controlled by a BACnet schedule. - 2.
-The CSC shall provide a BACnet BV for all VAVs, FCUs, Air Handlers, Exhaust equipment to be implemented in schedules. - 3.
-Equipment schedules shall be coordinated between the University Project Management and the University customer. - 4.
+- 8. Two submissions of online Graphics are required.
+So as not to delay the turnover of the project, The CSC shall provide and install the on-line graphics in two steps as follows: - Initial set of online graphics (systems and dynamic thermo-graphic floorplans), shall be ready for use by the Cx-provider before verification of Inputs and Outputs. - Complete revisions to the initial set of online graphics, at the same time as submitting Record BAS Shop Drawings - All graphics screens shall be reviewed, coordinated and approved by the University's Physical Plant BAS Group prior to implementation. - E. Equipment Occupancy Scheduling: - All equipment occupied/unoccupied scheduling shall be accomplished via a BACnet BV that is controlled by a BACnet schedule. - The CSC shall provide a BACnet BV for all VAVs, FCUs, Air Handlers, Exhaust equipment to be implemented in schedules.
+It is the University's goal to schedule all terminal equipment and allow the call for starts to turn on the up-line equipment. - 3.
+The CSC shall coordinate equipment schedules between the University Project Management and the University customer. - 4.
 The system shall allow the operator to designate any combination of equipment to form a group that can be scheduled with a single operator command through the mouse interface at the workstation. - Any designated group shall have the capability to be a member of another group. - b.
 The operator shall be able to make all schedule additions, modifications and deletions using the mouse and appropriate dialog boxes.
 In addition, the operator shall have the capability to edit all schedules and then download any or all schedule changes to the control modules with a single operator command through the mouse interface. - c.
 The operator shall be able to view a forecast of schedules for instant overview of facilities schedules.
-Schedule forecast shall include indication of all types of schedules, i.e. normal, holiday and override. - G. The following applications software, per "programs" in System Points/Objects List(s), shall be provided for the purposes of 1) emergency utility demand limiting and 2) optimizing energy consumption while maintaining occupant comfort: - 1.
-Emergency Utility Demand Limiting Strategies
+Schedule forecast shall include indication of all types of schedules, i.e. normal, holiday and override. - F. The following applications software, per "programs" in System Points/Objects List(s), shall be provided for the purposes of 1) emergency utility demand limiting and 2) optimizing energy consumption while maintaining occupant comfort: - 1.
+Emergency Utility Demand Limiting Strategies - a.
 Install controllers implementing a demand-limiting strategy consistent with the Sequences of Operation Guideline available at "Enterprise Utility Management System (EUMS) Equipment Control Strategies", on the PSU Design Standards website.
-The demand-limiting strategies shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation.

-2. Time Scheduling
+The demand-limiting strategies shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation. - 2.
+Time Scheduling - a.
 The system shall be capable of scheduling by individually controlled equipment and groups of individually controlled equipment.
 Each schedule shall provide beginning and ending dates and times (hours:minutes).
 The CSC shall provide a BACnet BV for scheduling by the CSC.